-LAST NAME/FIRST NAME DATE OF BIRTH ADDRESS Note: Actual orders should be placed on the MOLST form with this completed checklist attached.
-Use of this checklist is required for individuals with developmental disabilities (DD) who lack the capacity to make their own health care decisions and do not have a health care proxy.
-Medical decisions which involve the withholding or withdrawing of life sustaining treatment (LST) for individuals with DD who lack capacity and do not have a health care proxy must comply with the process set forth in the Health Care Decisions Act for persons with MR (HCDA) [SCPA § 1750-b (4)].
-Effective June 1, 2010, this includes the issuance of DNR orders.
-1 - Identification of Appropriate 1750-b Surroga ame of surrogate. te from Prioritized List.
+LAST NAME/FIRST NAME ATE OF BIRTH ADDRESS this ch their o withho do not checklist is required for individuals with development own health care decisions and do not have a health holding or withdrawing of life sustaining treatment of have a health care proxy must comply with the point with MR (HCDA) [SCPA § 1750-b (4)].
+Effectively form with this completed checklist attached.
+Use of ental disabilities (DD) who lack the capacity to make the care proxy.
+Medical decisions which involve the (LST) for individuals with DD who lack capacity and process set forth in the Health Care Decisions Act for etive June 1, 2010, this includes the issuance of DNR 1 - Identification of Appropriate 1750-b Surrogate name of surrogate. from Prioritized List.
 Check appropriate category and b. actively involved spouse c. actively involved parent d. actively involved adult child e. actively involved adult sibling f. actively involved family member g.
-Willowbrook CAB (full representation) possibl es of conversations with the treating physician regarding owing these discussions, the 1750-b surrogate makes a in writing.
-Specify ify the LST that is requested to be withdrawn or withheld: Decision made orally Witnes ess - Attending Physician Second Witness attend Decision made in writing (must be dated, ding physician). signed by surrogate, signed by 1 witness and given to
+Willowbrook CAB (full representation) possibl of conversations with the treating physician regarding ing these discussions, the 1750-b surrogate makes a writing.
+Specify ify the LST that is requested to be withdrawn or withheld: Decision made orally Witnes less - Attending Physician Second W Vitness attend Decision made in writing (must be dated, sinding physician). gned by surrogate, signed by 1 witness and given to